chasharpur/uk-compare/README.md

 However, this method is not infallible.

-1. Although it lists all matches between two versions, some may be entirely contained by other longer matches, and so must be removed.
+1. Although it lists all matches between two versions, some may be entirely contained by other longer matches, and so may be eliminated.

-2. Even after weeding out these redundant matches it may be that two shorter overlapping matches provide a better overall alignment than one long one, which overlaps both of them.
+This is called the greedy approach.
+However, the shorter matches that were discarded might have combined with other matches that would have provided a better alignment overall.
+So it is not optimal.

-3. Finally, we have no guarantee that any of the matches are unique.
+2. We have no guarantee that any of the matches are unique.

-I will pass over problems 2 and 3 for now.
+I will pass over these problems and just apply the greedy approach for now.

 ## Constructing the suffix tree
 Ukkonen's algorithm is hard to understand in detail.
 I made an effort to